mjpekala/maxfun-experiment/rev2/README.md

 2. Edit the [preprocessing](./process_images.m) script to select a windowing and feature type (e.g. gabor edge, dyadic edge).
 The parameters of primary interest are towards the top of the script in the PARAMETERS section.

 3. Run the process_images.m script.
 Note that you will have to [set Matlab's path](set_path.m) before calling the script the first time.
 This will generate a .mat file with maximum, average and maxfun pooling for all images.
+If using caltech-lean (the default) it will also cache the data set.

 4. To evaluate classification performance, run the [classify](classify_images.m) script.
 This will evaluate maxfun pooling as well as a number of pooling strategies of the form $\alpha * max + (1 - \alpha)*avg$.